neiljdick/rfind/README.md

 # rfind
-Crap GNU find replacement in rust!
+Simple GNU find alternative written in rust!

 # About
 GNU find is excellent, but the interface can be clumsy at times.
 I often find myself typing `find . -name "*foo*"`.